-Extended Data Figure 5 Effect of Gsp1 point mutations on the in vitro efficiency of GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange. a, kcat and b, Km values of GAP-mediated GTP hydrolysis of wild-type and point mutant Gsp1.
-Error bars represent the standard deviation of the kcat and the Km parameters from the integrated Michaelis-Menten fit for n ≥ 3 replicates (except for A180T which has two replicates). c, kcat and d, Km of GEF-mediated nucleotide exchange of wild-type and point mutant Gsp1.
-Inset shows the Km barplot for all but the four mutants with the highest Km.
+Extended Data Figure 6 Effect of Gsp1 point mutations on the in vitro efficiency of GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange. a, kcat and b, Km values of GAP-mediated GTP hydrolysis of wild-type and point mutant Gsp1.
+Error bars represent the standard deviation of the kcat and the Km parameters from the integrated Michaelis-Menten fit for n ≥ 3 replicates. c, kcat and d, Km of GEF-mediated nucleotide exchange of wild-type and point mutant Gsp1.
+Inset shows the Km barplot for all but the four mutants with the highest Km (K101R, R108L, R108I, and R108Y).
 Error bars represent the value plus/minus the standard error of the Michaelis-Menten fit to data from n ≥ 17 measurements at different substrate concentrations. a, b, c, d, Dotted lines indicate the wild-type values.
 Dark blue bar denotes the wild-type Gsp1, and orange and teal bars highlight the residues that are in the interface with the GAP and GEF, respectively. e, Comparison of relative change in catalytic efficiencies of the GAP-mediated GTP hydrolysis (orange bars) and GEF-mediated nucleotide exchange (teal bars) defined as kcatMUT/KmMUT / kcatWT/KmWT.
 Gray line indicates a three-fold increase compared to wild type, black line indicates a three-fold decrease compared to wild type.
 Error bars represent the added standard error of the mean (for GAP) or standard error of the fit (for GEF) values of the mutant and the wild-type efficiency (kcat/Km) values.